idena-network/idena-docs/docs/iip/iip-3.md

 The motivation behind this proposal is fueled by large pools being able to undelegate a significant number of identities that instantly regain voting powers.
 Those identities can then vote in a coordinated manner and incline the outcome of an oracle or fork voting.
 This can also be used to manipulate the funds of an oracle lock.

-One of the principles pools were designed on is "Accounts included in the pool (delegated accounts) should be excluded from the decision-making process, oracle voting, block confirmation keeping the pool’s rewards at the same level as if it were separate accounts."
+One of the principles pools were designed on is "Accounts included in a pool (delegated accounts) should be excluded from the decision-making process, oracle voting, block confirmation keeping the pool’s rewards at the same level as if it were separate accounts."

 ### Specification